 Unfortunately for them, it typically results in money being left on the table.
 A good website can be just the thing they need to reel in more customers.
 Conversely, a bad website can turn away even the most promising buyers.

-What we have to realize is that websites are effectively three things on the internet: brochure, flyer and storefront.
+What we have to realise is that websites are effectively three things on the internet: brochure, flyer and storefront.

 It’s like refusing to put up a logo at your store